Menopause exercise: this is your mood on endorphins

 Also, exercise and endorphins suppress cortisol, the stress hormone that can keep us in an elevated state of fight-or-flight during the menopause transition.
 High, long-term stress and anxiety have all sorts of down-stream effects on our bodies and psyches and can worsen many menopause symptoms.
 Aerobic exercise, even just 20 minutes of it, can help pull cortisol back to manageable levels.

 Regular exercise can also help you sleep better and aid in weight management, both of which can make us feel healthier and happier.
 Nearly any woman in menopause and midlife will tell you that decent sleep is both rare and gloriously mood-elevating when it happens, so anything we can do to increase our chances is worth a little effort.
 Just avoid exercising too close to bedtime, as that can bring on night sweats for some women.

-More reasons to move: our PTs filled us in on how exercise helps women dealing with osteopenia or osteoporosis.
+More reasons to move: our PTs filled us in on how exercise helps women dealing with osteoporosis.